Soulsurfering/wiringX/README.md

 cd build
 cmake ..
 make
+#From here you can also just do make install
-#For Debian based linuxes
+#Or for Debian based linuxes
 cpack -G DEB
-#For Red-Hat based linuxes
+#Or for Red-Hat based linuxes
 cpack -G RPM
 ```
 * To install the final package run: